pmccarthy/architecture/rfcs/0000-rlp-status.md

 - This proposal will require to change the code controllers assert the status
 - Since the Status is part of the "API", won't be backwards compatible
 - Documentation updating
+- The implementation of the affected policies will create a _fan-out_ problem, that might lead to updating many policy objects and apiserver load.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives